Chris Hacker: Personal life

 Hacker is known as the first NASCAR driver born with a Brachial Plexus injury (nerve damage) and has weak and limited movement in his left arm.
 He's had three surgeries, and years of occupational and physical therapies, and still struggles with arm movement.
 Hacker has raised money that has helped pay for nearly 50 kids to attend a Brachial Plexus Injury camp.
 This allows kids to meet others with the same disability and to receive support from each other and hear inspirational stories from others that have suffered from this.
 Hacker was one of those speakers in 2014.

-After his first top 10 in the ARCA Menards series, Twitter showed its support for the young driver, granting him tons of fans.
-Hacker would name the newly found fanbase "HackNation".
+On February 15, 2024, on his way to Daytona, Hacker was involved in an accident when a semi-truck hit his car head-on in South Carolina.
+He suffered thoracic fractures in his spine, a ruptured spleen, a collapsed lung, a lacerated kidney, a lacerated adrenal gland, and internal bleeding.

+Legal issues

+On June 27, 2017, Hacker was charged with DWI in Hamilton County, Indiana, as well as four related misdemeanors including possession of marijuana.
+He accepted a plea bargain, which dismissed four charges but sentenced him to a year of probation.
+Later on April 3, 2018, Hacker admitted to violating his probation in a judicial hearing and was placed under house arrest for 180 days.

+On August 15, 2023, Hacker was arrested again for DWI in Huntersville, North Carolina, in addition to being charged with speeding and reckless driving.
+He was reinstated on October 25 after completing NASCAR's Road to Recovery program.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)